jmcnamara/rust_xlsxwriter/README.md

 use rust_xlsxwriter::{Format, Workbook, XlsxError};

 fn main() -> Result<(), XlsxError> {
-    // Create a new Excel file.
-    let mut workbook = Workbook::new("demo.xlsx");
+    // Create a new Excel file object. let mut workbook = Workbook::new();

     // Create some formats to use in the worksheet. let bold_format = Format::new().set_bold();